 Due Diligence – an essential part of buying a business.

 Due diligence forms an essential part of buying a business as it provides a bridge between making an offer to acquire a business and completing the deal at an agreed price.
+The whole purpose of due diligence is to ensure that the acquisition fulfils a company’s strategic goals, both commercially and financially.
 When looking to acquire a business, it genuinely pays to get the right information from the right people.
 Any offer made for a business should be “subject to due diligence” and therefore, the cost of a due diligence exercise can pay for itself hundreds of times over, if it is found that the business is not quite as what it seems, as portrayed by the Vendor.

 In any acquisition, the scope of investigation for a due diligence report, will vary.
-As an example, a manufacturing business will have a critical supply chain and facilities with specialised production techniques and processes, whilst in service based businesses, customer relationships are more likely to be key.
+As an example, an engineering or manufacturing business will have a critical supply chain and facilities with specialised production techniques and processes, whilst in service based businesses, customer relationships are more likely to be key.